Ph.D. in German Studies, 2009, University of Massachusetts Amherst

 Originally from Anchorage, Alaska, Dr. Frackman attended Hamline University, graduating with a major in German Studies.
 For 2001-2002, Dr. Frackman was awarded a Fulbright Fellowship to study in Hamburg, Germany.
 At UMass Amherst, Dr. Frackman completed graduate studies and a dissertation under the direction of Dr. Susan Cocalis.

-Dr. Frackman has received research and travel support from a number of organizations and institutions, including UBC, the Faculty of Arts, the Peter Wall Institute for Advanced Studies, the Nordic Council, the Fulbright Commission, the University of Massachusetts Amherst, the American-Scandinavian Foundation, and the Swedish Institute.
+Dr. Frackman has received research and travel support from a number of organizations and institutions, including the Social Sciences and Humanities Research Council (SSHRC), UBC, the Faculty of Arts, the Peter Wall Institute for Advanced Studies, the Nordic Council, the Fulbright Commission, the University of Massachusetts Amherst, the American-Scandinavian Foundation, and the Swedish Institute.